No-Dig Garden Beds

 - Top with another nitrogen layer of grass clippings, green weeds (no seeds), kitchen scraps, manure, or a combination of any of these.

 - Continue this layering until you’ve reached the desired bed thickness (eighteen inches to three feet).

 - Cover with a burlap layer or a top-dressing of bark, newspaper, or leaves.

 Sheet composting is considered a “cold” process.
 It will take time to break down, the amount varying with the type and quantity of organic materials.
 If you want to plant before the bed is decomposed, you can add a two to three inch layer of finished compost or garden soil to the top of the bed and plant directly.

 Since this method will not produce any or very much heat, it means that any weed seeds in the composting layers (above the cardboard) will not cook and will sprout in your bed.
 Make sure your materials are weed seed free in order to enjoy the weed control benefits of this method.

-Maintaining your beds is as simple as adding new layers (a nitrogen layer, such as grass clippings, followed by a carbon like leaves) to keep the bed’s height.
+Maintaining your beds is as simple as adding new layers (a nitrogen layer, such as grass clippings, followed by a carbon layer, like leaves) to keep the bed’s height.